-- Ranges represent the significant unobservable inputs that were used in the valuation of each type of cash instrument. - Weighted averages are calculated by weighting each input by the relative fair value of the cash instruments. - The ranges and weighted averages of these inputs are not representative of the appropriate inputs to use when calculating the fair value of any one cash instrument.
-For example, the highest recovery rate for corporate debt instruments is appropriate for valuing a specific corporate debt instrument but may not be appropriate for valuing any other corporate debt instrument.
-Accordingly, the ranges of inputs do not represent uncertainty in, or possible ranges of, fair value measurements of level 3 cash instruments. - Increases in yield, duration or cumulative loss rate used in the valuation of level 3 cash instruments would have resulted in a lower fair value measurement, while increases in recovery rate would have resulted in a higher fair value measurement as of June 2020.
-Due to the distinctive nature of each level 3 cash instrument, the interrelationship of inputs is not necessarily uniform within each product type. - Cash instruments are valued using discounted cash flows.
+- Other includes state and municipal obligations and other debt obligations. - Ranges represent the significant unobservable inputs that were used in the valuation of each type of cash instrument. - Weighted averages are calculated by weighting each input by the relative fair value of the cash instruments. - The ranges and weighted averages of these inputs are not representative of the appropriate inputs to use when calculating the fair value of any one cash instrument.
+For example, the highest yield for corporate debt instruments is appropriate for valuing a specific corporate debt instrument but may not be appropriate for valuing any other corporate debt instrument.
+Accordingly, the ranges of inputs do not represent uncertainty in, or possible ranges of, fair value measurements of level 3 cash instruments.

+- Increases in yield, duration or cumulative loss rate used in the valuation of level 3 cash instruments would have resulted in a lower fair value measurement, while increases in recovery rate or multiples would have resulted in a higher fair value measurement as of June 2022.
+Due to the distinctive nature of each level 3 cash instrument, the interrelationship of inputs is not necessarily uniform within each product type. - Cash instruments are valued using discounted cash flows. - The firm's corporate debt instruments that are classified in level 3 primarily contain an embedded derivative component.
+As the significant unobservable inputs used to value these corporate debt instruments primarily relate to the embedded derivative component, these unobservable inputs are incorporated in the firm's derivative disclosures in Note 7.